PdIPS/CBX/paper.md

 In general, very few implementations of CBO already exist, and none have been designed with the generality of other CBX methods in mind.
 We summarise here the related software:

-Regarding Python, we refer to @duan2023pypop7 and @scikitopt for a collection of various derivative-free optimisation strategies.
-A very recent implementation of Bayesian optimisation is described by @Kim2023.
-PSO and SA implementations are already available in @miranda2018pyswarms, @scikitopt,@deapJMLR2012, and @pagmo2017, which are widely used by the community and provide a rich framework for the respective methods.
+Regarding Python, we refer to [@duan2023pypop7] and [@scikitopt] for a collection of various derivative-free optimisation strategies.
+A very recent implementation of Bayesian optimisation is described by [@Kim2023].
+PSO and SA implementations are already available in [@miranda2018pyswarms;@scikitopt;@deapJMLR2012;@pagmo2017], which are widely used by the community and provide a rich framework for the respective methods.
 However, adjusting these implementations to CBO is not straightforward.
-The first publicly available Python packages implementing CBX algorithms were given by some of the authors together with collaborators: @Igor_CBOinPython implement standard CBO [@pinnau2017consensus], and [@Roith_polarcbo] provides polarised CBO [@bungert2022polarized].
+The first publicly available Python packages implementing CBX algorithms were given by some of the authors together with collaborators. [@Igor_CBOinPython] implement standard CBO [@pinnau2017consensus], and [@Roith_polarcbo] provides polarised CBO [@bungert2022polarized].
 [CBXPy](https://pdips.github.io/CBXpy/) is a significant extension of the latter.

-Regarding Julia, PSO and SA methods are, among others, implemented by @mogensen2018optim, @mejia2022metaheuristics, and @Bergmann2022.
-PSO and SA are also included in the meta-library @DR2023, as well as Nelder-Mead, which is a direct search method.
-The first specific Julia implementation of standard CBO was given by one of the authors [@Bailo_consensus]; this has now been deprecated in favour of [ConsensusBasedX.jl](https://pdips.github.io/ConsensusBasedX.jl/), which offers additional CBX methods and a far more general interface.
+Regarding Julia, PSO and SA methods are, among others, implemented by [@mogensen2018optim;@mejia2022metaheuristics;@Bergmann2022].
+PSO and SA are also included in the meta-library [@DR2023], as well as Nelder-Mead, which is a direct search method.
+One of the authors gave the first specific Julia implementation of standard CBO, [@Bailo_consensus], which has now been deprecated in favour of [ConsensusBasedX.jl](https://pdips.github.io/ConsensusBasedX.jl/), which offers additional CBX methods and a far more general interface.

 # Features

-[CBXPy](https://pdips.github.io/CBXpy/) and [ConsensusBasedX.jl](https://pdips.github.io/ConsensusBasedX.jl/) provide a lightweigh and easy-to-understand high level interface: an existing function can be optimised with just one call.
+[CBXPy](https://pdips.github.io/CBXpy/) and [ConsensusBasedX.jl](https://pdips.github.io/ConsensusBasedX.jl/) provide a lightweigh and easy-to-understand high-level interface.
+An existing function can be optimised with just one call.
 Method selection, parameters, different approaches to particle inisialisation, and termination criteria can be specified directly through this interface, offering a flexible point of entry for the casual user.
 Some of the methods provided are standard CBO [@pinnau2017consensus], CBO with mini-batching [@carrillo2021consensus], polarised CBO [@bungert2022polarized], CBO with memory effects [@grassi2020particle;@riedl2022leveraging], and consensus-based sampling (CBS) [@carrillo2022consensus].
 Parallelisation tools are available.

-A more proficient user will benefit from a fully documented interface, which allows the specification of advanced options (e.g. debug output, the noise model, or the numerical approach to the matrix square root of the covariance matrix).
+A more proficient user will benefit from a fully documented interface, which allows the specification of advanced options (e.g., debug output, the noise model, or the numerical approach to the matrix square root of the covariance matrix).
 Both libraries offer performance evaluation methods as well as visualisation tools.

 Ultimately, a low-level interface (including documentation and full-code examples) is provided.
 Both libraries have been designed to express common abstractions in the CBX family while allowing customisation.
 Users can easily implement new CBX methods or modify the behaviour of the existing implementation by strategically overriding certain hooks.
 The stepping of the methods can also be controlled manually.